LLNL/units/CONTRIBUTING.md

 Unsure where to begin contributing to UNITS?
 You can start by looking for \[`help wanted`\]

 ### Submitting a pull request
-Typically you would want to submit a pull request against the develop branch.
-That branch gets merged into master periodically but the develop branch is the active development branch where all the code is tested and merged before making a release.
-There is a [Pull request template](.github/PULL_REQUEST_TEMPLATE.md) that will guide you through the needed information.
-The pull requests are run through several automated checks in Travis and AppVeyor and for the most part must pass these tests before merging.
+Typically you would want to submit a pull request against the master branch.
+The pull requests are run through several automated checks in Travis and CircleCI and for the most part must pass these tests before merging.
+The goal is 100% coverage so if a new feature is added, then it should have tests to cover the new code.
 The Codacy check is evaluated but not required as the checks are sometimes a bit aggressive.

 ## Styleguides
 Code formatting is controlled via clang-format